fauzisyhrl/invoker/README.md

     $ ./rubick

-Before use features you need to attach your user to the project with **Attach Project (no.1)** feature.
+Before use features you need to attach your user to the project with **Attach Project** feature.

 ## Documentation